Behaviour Change in Dhaka

 Implementing community projects

-We’ve implemented a number of community water, sanitation, and hygiene projects in specific low-income areas in Dhaka.
+We are currently the implementing partner for the WASH components of UNICEF’s work on behalf of Dhaka North City Corporation and have implemented a number of community water, sanitation, and hygiene projects in specific low-income areas in the city.
 The projects have included building new water points and sanitation facilities or refurbishing existing ones.
-An important factor in the sustainability of these projects is changing behaviour to improve hygiene practices, so we also run campaigns to promote handwashing and menstrual hygiene management, as well as ensure the upkeep of facilities.
+An important factor in the sustainability of these projects is changing behaviour to improve hygiene practices, so we also run campaigns to promote hand washing and menstrual hygiene management, as well as ensure the upkeep of facilities.

 Strengthening capacity of DWASA

-We’ve worked with DWASA to improve water access for low-income customers.
-We have seconded staff to work in the low-income unit, helping to extend services, improve sustainability, and increase tariff collection.
-As a result of work carried out between 2013 and 2016, 2,600 communal water connections were installed which benefitted hundreds of thousands of people.
+We’ve worked closely with the city utility DWASA, to improve water access for low-income customers.
+We aided the establishment and subsequently seconded staff to work in the low-income unit, helping to extend services, improve sustainability, and increase tariff collection.
+As a result of work carried out since 2013, over 3,500 communal water connections have been installed which have benefitted over 220,000 people.